periode/webthesis/parser/README.md

 i could probably have the `tag` field of the Node be a vector of traits, with the common trait being `value()`

+currently, i'm not correctly parsing the options `[]` part of the command or environment. it's just a name, when it should be allow for more (literal? section?)

 ## doing

 - [ ] hashmap to store ast